musallGroup/HeadFixedSetup/README.md

 Please refer to the manual for detailed installation steps.

 # Software
-At the moment the setup  is running with Matlab, Bpod(Matlab based) and Python.
+At the moment the setup  is running with Matlab, Bpod (Matlab based).
 To prepare your experiments start Matlab and enter "bpod" into the console.
 This will open the Bpod GUI.
-Now flush the spouts and press the start button after the spouts are flushed (this has to be calibrated occasionally).
-Now  choose your paradigm and adjust your subject and settings.
-Now adjust your spouts positions to a proper one and press the "give water" button.
-Now place your mouse into the setup and head fix it.
+Flush the spouts and press the start button after the spouts are flushed (this has to be calibrated occasionally).
+Afterwards,  choose your paradigm and adjust your subject and settings.
+Adjust your spouts positions to a proper one and press the "give water" button.
+Place your mouse into the setup and head fix it.
 The lick detection threshold may need to be adjusted.
-Now toggle the the button in the upper left from pause to run.
+Toggle the button in the upper left from pause to run.
 If your experiment is done press the "stop" button.

 # Future
 Stay tuned for new paradigms and new features of the head-fixed setup.